 To the fine, upstanding members of the Bar everywhere whose ignorance of history and their own ability to contort delusional self-interest into a recognizable and enforceable ethical standard makes them willing to destroy lives both physically and spiritually;

 And last by not least

-To my dishonest client Camilla Warrender:
+To my former client Camilla Warrender: